www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/canceled/2025-09-02-support-maven-artifact-resolver.md

 # Service Tasks

 * Review pull requests: https://github.com/apache/maven-resolver/pulls
+# Acceptance Note
+This task is canceled for now, as supporting/contributing to an external project regarding errors, that do not happen locally as well takes too much time.
 # Tasks
 * [ ] A smallish implementation task: https://github.com/apache/maven-resolver/issues/1521
     * [x] Create one minimal pull request as a test: https://github.com/apache/maven-resolver/pull/1686